 CAPA – Corrective action Preventive action

-The purpose of corrective and preventive action is to collect and inspect information, identify and examine product or potential quality problem, then take suitable and effective corrective/preventive action.
+The purpose of corrective and preventive action is to collect and inspect information, identify and examine the product or potential quality problems, then take suitable and effective corrective/preventive action.

 It’s a process of improvement taken to eliminate causes of possible malfunction, problem or another unwanted situation.
 It’s also a process which auditor expects from companies to follow.